-This artifact is now an interactive 3D model!
-Click here or on the image below to explore the model: This artifact was digitized and derived into a digital 3D model by The Arc/k Project.
-In May 2018, the U.S. Naval Undersea Museum acquired control room...
+Current status: Not on displayNR-1's control room equipment is now an interactive 3D model!
+Click here or on the image above to explore the model.
+This artifact was digitized and derived into a digital 3D model by The Arc/k Project.
+In May 2018, the U.S. Naval...

 USS Trepang (SS 412) Battle Flag

-American submarines played a crucial role in the Pacific theatre during World War II.
+Current status: Not on display American submarines played a crucial role in the Pacific theatre during World War II.
 Most U.S. submarines served in the Pacific, patrolling and hunting enemy ships.
-Between December 1941, when the United States entered World War II, and September 1945, when Japan...
+Between December 1941, when the United States entered World War II, and...

 Submarine Dolphins